 All steps carried out correctly should fix Dell Inspiron 5030 7-Beeps Error.
 The board of the Dell Inspiron 5030 seems to overheat and stop working, this is exactly what the Xbox 360 does.
 The chips gets too hot and as such the chips do not connect to the board correctly, hence creating a fault in the mother-board.
 Many devices have been fixed with the reflow technique and it was also the case of the Dell Inspiron 5030.

-I would say that even after fix, the device might sooner or later break, instead of going through all the stress once again, a new laptop would be absolutely magical.
+I would say that even after fix, the device may break down again.
+Rather than going through all the stress every time, you might consider getting a new budget gaming Laptop.
 From my little research, the 7-beeps error on the Dell Inspiron 5030 is a factory error, Dell itself is too proud to admit to that error and call for a recall.
 I once had this device and it lasted just 6-days, those days were one of the longest days of my life.